ietf-wg-asdf/SDF/sdf.md

 --- note_Contributing

-Recent versions of this document are available at its github repository (TODO: point to github repo), which also provides an issue tracker as well as a way to supply "pull requests".
+Recent versions of this document are available at its GitHub repository (TODO: point to GitHub repo), which also provides an issue tracker as well as a way to supply "pull requests".

 This document has not yet been submitted as an Internet-Draft; the